heathhenley/heathhenley.github.io/content/posts/hacking-on-s63.md

 first 64 bytes of the decrypted data.

 Neither of these really pose a threat to anyone except the data provider's bottom line - but it's interesting to play around with.
+And using them to avoid licensing fees would be illegal, so don't do that.

-Finally if we know nothing, we would have to brute the cell key, this is a 5 byte (40 bit) key and it can any byte value, so it's more work, but not secure by any means.
-Anyone serious about cracking this would not have an issue, though if we try to do it in our little python script in serial, it would take 1 year and half to enumerate all possible keys 😂.
+Finally if we know nothing, we would have to brute force the cell key, this is a 5 byte (40 bit) key and it can any byte value, so it's more work.
+But still not secure by any means.
+Anyone serious about cracking this would not have an issue, though if we try to do it in our little python script in serial, it would take a year and half to enumerate all possible keys 😂.

 Maybe I'll look at the signing algorithm next time, but I suspect that aspect has held up to the test of time a bit better than the encryption part.
 In the new standard, the keys are all longer, with fewer restrictions on the possible bytes.
-For example AES is used instead of Blowfish, and the hardware id is 16 bytes instead of 5, and the cell key is 16 bytes as well.
+For example AES is used instead of Blowfish (16 byte key) and the hardware id is 16 bytes instead of 5, and the cell key is 16 bytes as well.
+It also looks like restrictions on the characters used in the keys are relaxed to add more entropy.

 Anyway, all the code is in this [gist](https://gist.github.com/heathhenley/2f9ad47cf8b818f3ddb592569a013c87)